Dad was raised one of 13(?) kids in Poplar Bluff, Missouri.

 He was clever with his advertisements: “Al Potwin from Resnik, Kansas” and “The Little Bitty Man with the Big Deals.”
 He was a character when you would go see him in the store.
 It was an adventure.
 He would go through your wife’s purse.
 He would ask the well being of your “hoodly doodly.”
 He always made you feel special, and believe that you got a great deal.
 There really wasn’t any reason to buy appliances from anyone else.
 You would spend time with a great guy with a sharp sense of humor who would get you a good deal, and Lew would come to your house and fix it if it quit working.

 Dad would set you up on payments, Mom would mail you a bill each month.
 There were “counter checks” out front in case you forgot your checkbook.
 And oh yeah, you need a toaster.

 Dad had a lot of energy, and a huge love for people.
 He was extremely generous.

-In one of Jayme’s favorite stories, we were at Mom and Dad’s house and the door bell rang late one night.
-A young mother was there to tell Dad her husband had left her, she was headed to Oklahoma to be with family, she would have to move out of the rental house , and she couldn’t make the rent payment.
+In one of Jayme’s favorite stories, we were at Mom and Dad’s house and the doorbell rang late one night.
+A young mother was there to tell Dad her husband had left her, she was headed to Oklahoma to be with family, she would have to move out of the rental house, and she couldn’t make the rent payment.
 Dad’s reaction was to give her the cash he had in his pocket for gas money, and grab several items out of the refrigerator to give to her kids who were waiting in the car.
-I’ve seen similar instances, too numerous to count.
+Others would have been angry that they didn’t get the rent.
+Dad emptied the fridge.
+I saw similar instances, too numerous to count.
 He was a great guy and I miss him dearly.